 "A beautiful young woman takes her father's place as the prisoner of a mysterious beast, who wishes to marry her."

 On this day in 1953 (in the great nation of France), the original Science Fiction classic The War Of The Worlds enjoyed its theatrical premiere.
-According to our friends at IMDB.com, here's the plot summary:
+Directed by Byron Haskin, the feature starred Gene Barry and Ann Robinson in a cinematic adaptation of the H.G.
+Wells' novel, and here's the plot summary as provided by IMDB.com:

 "When a princess is shrunken by an evil wizard, Sinbad must undertake a quest to an island of monsters to cure her and prevent a war."